tiger-pillow/myblog.dev.repo/2021/content/post/iceland1.md

 draft: true
 ---

+This post is still in progress...apologies if the page takes too long to load, I will compress the photos in the future.

 ![road](/post/Iceland_Photos/cover2.jpeg)

 From July 21st to August 7th, Thi and I bikepacked around Iceland, in total we rode 1553.29 km.